reidwooten99/att-sdk-android/sdk_docs/InAppMessaging/Readme.txt

 		//Your code for error
 		}

-In-App Messaging SDK is compatible with the following versions of Android :
+In-App Messaging SDK is compatible with Android version Version 4.0.4 and up.

-	 Version 4.4
-	 Version 4.3
-	 Version 4.1.2
-	 Version 4.0.4
-	 Version 4.0.4

 Legal Disclaimer